gaperik/sec_obj_cache/draft_sec_obj_cache_markdown.md

 3. Fulfilling the commitments to the user as stipulated in the privacy policy.

-4. Compliance to local regulations.
+4. Compliance to local regulations (on security and privacy).

 5. Delivering on the promise of a UI 'secure origin'.

-6. High quality of experience utilizing the available transport and device capabilities optimally.
+6. Efficient use of transport and device resources.

 7. Production cost minimized...(certificates, storage, computing, networking, etc.).